Skip to main content

 Please note that these requirements are different from those listed by McNeel.
 Our suggestions represent practical recommendations for professional users and are based on new Apple hardware specifications available at the time of writing.

+Please note that as well as operating hardware, the way in which Rhino models are built, and large files referenced, can make a huge difference on the speed and efficiency of working with Rhino and its associated plug-ins.
 Modelling efficiency and file referencing are covered extensively in our Rhino Level 2 Intermediate/Advanced course and our Rhino Core AEC Training Programme, plus we also offer Bespoke Rhino training on-site.
 All classes are available online.

 Recommendations - Rhino 8 for Mac